 The University of Oregon’s Asian Studies Program is an interdisciplinary instructional component of the College of Arts and Sciences.
 The program emphasizes study in Asian languages, history, society and culture, art and literature, politics and economics.
 Established in 1942, the Asian Studies Program is one of the oldest interdisciplinary programs in the United States to focus on Asia.

-Asian Studies students are required to complete two years of language training in addition to a rigorous program covering several disciplines and national traditions.
+Asian Studies students are required to complete two years of language training in addition to a rigorous program of classes covering several disciplines and national traditions.
 Chinese and Japanese are taught through the fifth year and Korean through the fourth year through the Department of East Asian Languages and Literatures (EALL).
 Language acquisition and instruction are facilitated by the extensive collection of audio, video, and computer software media available to faculty members and students at the university’s Yamada Language Center.

 Asian Studies students are eligible to participate in any of the exchange or study-abroad programs that the University of Oregon arranges with universities in Asia, through the university’s Office of International Affairs.
-Programs are available throughout Asia .
+Programs are available throughout Asia.